xakur/soppusite/_posts/2023-05-31-let-go-of-the-past-change-for-the-better.md

 ## Why the past does not matter?

 No matter how bad the past was, as long as you **focus on the present and keep moving forward, you are disconnecting yourself from the past, step by step**.
+Let go of the past.
 Every single small step counts.

 You cannot rewrite or change the past, but you can write how you want your present situation to be.
 You are in control of your current direction, leading you to your desired future.